LysTech/lys/README.md

 Notice the use of `.format()`, this is a general method for styling (see [Visualization](#visualization) for details) which we use here to reduce the opacity of the segmentation so that the mesh is visible underneath.

 Then you may want to do some processing.
-In this codebase we distinguish pre-processing from processing in the following manner: pre-processing means turning raw files (e.g. `.snirf`) into numpy arrays, and processing means stuff like bandpass filtering.
+In this codebase we distinguish pre-processing from processing in the following manner: pre-processing means turning raw files (e.g. `.snirf`) into numpy arrays (see e.g. the `raw_channel_data.npz` in [Data Folder Structure](#data-folder-structure)), and processing means stuff like bandpass filtering.
 We consider reconstruction a form of processing.

 ```python
 config = [